Bluehost vs. iPage – Prices, Features, Performance, and More Compared

 A cheap hosting plan with lots of great features won’t get you very far if your site is constantly experiencing downtime or slow loading speeds.
 That’s why it’s very important not to ignore these aspects when choosing your hosting provider.
 Now, most companies don’t do a great job at disclosing information related to the speed and performance of their services or if they do, it’s usually very biased.
 However, we did our own research on Bluehost and iPage and we’re eager to share our findings with you down below.

 Bluehost prides itself on being one of the fastest hosting providers around, which is frankly a bit of an exaggeration.
 That said, the company does not disappoint when it comes to page loading speeds.
-On average, you can expect speeds that range between 406 and 689 ms depending on your location, whether the site uses shared or dedicated hosting, and a few other factors.
+On average, you can expect speeds that range between 406 and 689 ms depending on your location, whether the site uses shared or dedicated hosting and a few other factors.
 Anything under 1 second is generally considered good so it’s safe to say that Bluehost is doing alright in this particular area.
+Even better, the company’s speeds tend to be very consistent, as evidenced by the fact that we got similar results when we did tests for our Bluehost vs. Rackspace comparison a while back.

 As far as iPage is concerned, the results are a bit more inconsistent.
 The speeds you can expect from the company tend to fall anywhere between 1.44 and 2.6 seconds.
-Those results are pretty bad when compared to most of the other big hosting providers.
+Those results are pretty bad when compared to most of the other big hosting providers, such as HostGator, for example.
 Again, anything under 1 second is considered good so by that metric, iPage’s loading speeds would be seen as average if not outright bad depending on who you ask.

 Uptime is just as important as speed and essentially represents the amount of time a site is up and running.
 Ideally, you would want your site to be accessible 24/7 but the reality is that every website experiences downtime every now and again.
 That’s why most providers don’t guarantee 100% uptime, instead sticking to a more realistic 99% or even 99.99%.
 That’s still a pretty bold claim but one that certain companies are indeed able to stick to.